Photos & Video

-We are really hoping this gelding will see a racetrack early in 2021.
+We are really hoping Gilbert will see a racetrack early in 2021.
 However, potential shareholders should be aware that you can never legislate for how a horse may grow, develop or indeed have setbacks.
 Adam tends to bring his 2YO's along in their own time, but isn't afraid of racing them against top-class animals.
 So shareholders are likely to see a couple of runs before the true potential of this youngster is realised.

 This colt is a really interesting sort and certainly has the credentials to be a winner.
 He will be broken and ridden away before Christmas and then brought on in the new year before heading to a racetrack in the south for the first time sometime between April and June.
 Your Racehorse Manager account will keep you up to date with any major milestones the youngster reaches and of course we will be reporting regularly from March onward, when we will get a feel for the type and quality of racehorse he is likely to become.

 Covid-19 restrictions allowing, we will be holding a spring yard visit, ideally before the colt runs his first race.
 We managed to hold socially distanced visits to Adam's yard in September 2020 which proved very popular with our shareholders.

 Form & Race Plans